kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 {% endprism %}
 `paths` is a JavaScript object that lists the dependencies for the items listed in the `deps` array...you can think of them as the "dependencies of the dependencies".
 These files are located in a directory called `libs` that's in our `scripts` folder.

 As you can see, these are the previously-discussed four files that Tipue needs to function properly on our website.
-Also note that we're using jQuery 1.10.2: this will be important when we start talking about WordPress and is REALLY important when we talk about the final piece of our configurations.
+Also note that we're using jQuery 1.10.2: this will be important when we start talking about the last part of the configs.

 {% prism javascript %}
 shim: {